CS 344: Design and Analysis of Computer Algorithms

 Graph Algorithms

-Feb 24 Graphs, BFS, DFS, Topological Sort
+Feb 26 BFS, Shortest Paths, DFS, Topological Sort notes

 Data Structures and Amortized Analysis

-Mar 12 MIDTERM
+Mar 12 MIDTERM Practice Midterm, and Solutions

 Mar 17 Spring Break, No Class